 “Why don’t you play some songs.
 Jack and I’ll will sing and play guitar.”

-We set up the equipment we now kept at the store and in a few minutes, we stared off with our signature ‘ABC,’ by the Jackson 5.
+We set up the equipment we now kept at the store.
+In a few minutes, we stared off with our signature ‘ABC,’ by the Jackson 5.

 “We’re going on tour for Easter to get ready for our concert debut in April.
 Hopefully Dave and Jazz will fill in for us.”